htwangtw/mindwanderinglabYork/TaskScripts/README.md

 #Task folder structure
-All the tasks I built after July, 2016.
+All the tasks I built after May, 2016?

 ![Screenshot of task folder structure](example.png)